-European Diversity Month is organised by the EU Platform of Diversity Charters together with its members and their signatories.
+European Diversity Month is organised by the European Commission through the European Platform of Diversity Charters together with its members and their signatories.

 Its main objective is to bring together diversity charters, small and large employers, private companies, public organisations and non-profit associations around a common goal - to promote diversity in the workplace and in society.